 What is Voluntary Resolution/Mediation?

 A Voluntary Resolution/Mediation is an attempt to resolve the complaint in a manner that is mutually agreeable to all parties.
 This option is available when the Complaints Committee has determined that the matter should be forwarded to the Discipline Committee.
 The decision to participate in a voluntary resolution/mediation is a choice.
-There is no requirement for the person making the complaint or the social worker to participate.
+There is no requirement for the person making the complaint or the social worker or social work technician to participate.
 A voluntary resolution will not be pursued unless both parties agree.

 If both parties agree, the Registrar will organize a meeting to discuss a potential resolution that is satisfactory to both parties.
 If the parties are unable to resolve the matter, the complaint will be forwarded to the Discipline Committee.